 Study staff are responsible for determining whether each potential participant understands all information provided to them to ensure they can make an informed decision about study participation.
-This assessment of informed consent comprehension administered to the mother and she must not be asked to agree to take part in the study, or sign either ICF, until she fully understands the study.
+This assessment of informed consent comprehension may be administered separately to the mother for each her and her infant's ICF.
+The mother must not be asked to agree to take part in the study, or sign either ICF, until she fully understands the study.

-It is expected that study staff administering the ICFs and informed consent assessments will be sufficiently knowledgeable about MTN-043 to make good judgments about potential participants' comprehension of the required information.
+It is expected that study staff administering the ICFs and informed consent assessments will be sufficiently knowledgeable about MTN-042 to make good judgments about potential participants' comprehension of the required information.
 Study staff should ask questions that indicate if the mother understand significant points of the study.
 If the mother does not mention one or more of the main points, study staff should follow-up with another open-ended question to elicit a response about that point.
 Study staff should use an Informed Consent (IC) comprehension assessment form to assist with this assessment.
-A sample IC comprehension assessment form with open ended questions is available on the MTN-043 website under Study Implementation Materials.
+A sample IC comprehension assessment forms for each the Mother ICF and Infant ICF, to be used for participants, with open ended questions is available on the MTN-042 website under Study Implementation Materials.
 All comprehension assessment forms used should be submitted to local IRB/ECs for approval prior to use.